-- 11.1 Our draft decision is to change IM decision AV32 to: - 11.1.1 add the rules for valuing assets acquired from related parties applying to EDBs and GPBs into the Transpower IM, including the proposed changes to ensure it is clear that GAAP applies on an arms-length basis to the valuation of these assets; - 11.1.2 require that the value of a commissioned asset that, before its commissioning date, Transpower acquired from another regulated supplier as works under construction, is limited to the sum of: - 11.1.2.1 the costs of the other regulated supplier in constructing the works; and - 11.1.2.2 any additional costs of Transpower in constructing the asset (excluding any amount paid to the other regulated supplier); and - 11.1.3 amend clause 2.2.7(1)(f) of the Transpower IMs to remove reference to "limited to", such that assets acquired by Transpower from another regulated supplier and used by Transpower in the supply of regulated goods and services must always be valued at the unallocated closing RAB value of the asset.
+- 11.1 Our final decision is to change IM decision AV32 to: - 11.1.1 add the related party asset valuation rules from the EDB and GPB IMs to the Transpower IM (including the changes made to IM decision AV12 to ensure it is clear that GAAP applies on an arms-length basis to the valuation of assets acquired in related party transactions); - 11.1.2 require that the value of a commissioned asset that, before its commissioning date, Transpower acquired from another regulated supplier as works under construction, is limited to the sum of: - 11.1.2.1 the costs of the other regulated supplier in constructing those works; and - 11.1.2.2 any additional costs of Transpower in constructing the asset (excluding any amount paid to the other regulated supplier); and - 11.1.3 remove the reference to "limited to" in cl 2.2.7(1)(f) of the Transpower IM, such that assets acquired by Transpower from another regulated supplier and used by Transpower in the supply of regulated goods and services must always be valued at the unallocated closing RAB value of the asset that would have applied for the other regulated supplier.

-11.2 Our reasons for the proposed change are set out in Attachment A of this report.
+11.2 Our reasons for making these changes are set out in Attachment A of this report.